GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference: Experiments

 \subsection{Component Analysis}

-In multi-node, multi-GPU SMoE inference, reducing communication overhead often aggravates computational load imbalance, while mitigating imbalance may increase communication.
-To study this trade-off, we evaluate the three models from Section~\ref{sec:setting} on a 2 nodes $\times$ 2 GPUs/node setup with RTX 4090 GPUs using WikiText-2-v1~\citep{merity2016pointer}, focusing on communication reduction, computational load balance, and their joint optimization.
+In multi-node SMoE inference, reducing communication overhead often aggravates load imbalance, while mitigating imbalance may increase communication.
+To study this trade-off, we use Occult~\cite{luo2025occult} as the uniform grouping baseline.
+We evaluate the three models from Section~\ref{sec:setting} on 2 nodes $\times$ 2 GPUs/node using WikiText-2-v1~\cite{merity2016pointer} under the workload (i) defined in Section~\ref{sec:e2e}.
+We analyze communication efficiency, computational load balance, and their joint effect by decomposing MoE layer time into communication time, GPU idle time, and others.

-\textbf{Research Question 1: How to Reduce Communication Overhead?} In multi-node, multi-GPU scenarios, All-to-All communication overhead often becomes the primary bottleneck.
-To mitigate it, we propose non-uniform hierarchical grouping.
-As shown in Figure~\ref{fig:RQ1_RQ2}, compared with Vanilla, this scheme reduces All-to-All time by 14.3\%, 15.2\%, and 7.6\% on the three models, while cross-node communication is cut by 3.3\%, 14.6\%, 26.0\% and intra-node cross-GPU traffic by 10.0\%, 25.1\%, 35.8\%.
-This demonstrates that non-uniform hierarchical grouping effectively captures expert affinity.
-By co-locating experts with high affinity on the same device, this strategy minimizes cross-device transfers in token dispatching and result aggregation, thereby delivering superior communication efficiency in multi-node, multi-GPU inference.
+\textbf{Research Question 1: How to Reduce Communication Overhead?} In distributed settings, All-to-All communication is the primary bottleneck.
+To mitigate it, we first introduce hierarchical sparse communication (HSC) while keeping Occult’s uniform expert placement.
+As shown in Table~\ref{tab:component_analysis}, HSC decreases All-to-All time by an average of 35.19\% and cross-node communication traffic by 35.64\% across the three models, while shifting traffic to intra-node links.
+Building on this system design, we further propose non-uniform hierarchical grouping (HG).
+Compared to Occult under the same system, HG shortens All-to-All time by 18.56\%, 17.96\%, and 24.69\% on the three models, and cuts cross-node communication traffic by 19.21\%, 16.72\%, and 34.77\%, respectively, while reducing intra-node traffic by 22.35\%, 15.00\%, and 42.15\%.
+Together, HSC and HG reshape communication patterns, substantially curbing cross-device transfers and improving communication efficiency in multi-node MoE inference.